dev-madhurendra/100-Days-Of-Machine-Learning/README.md

       - There are no predefined output labels, and the model must find its own way to represent the data.
       - Examples:
         - **Clustering**: Grouping similar data points together.
 For example, clustering customers based on their purchasing behavior to identify market segments.
         - **Dimensionality Reduction**: Reducing the number of features in a dataset while preserving its important characteristics.
-For example, reducing the dimensionality of high-dimensional data like images or text.
+For example, reducing the dimensionality of high-dimensional data like images or text [Blog](https://colah.github.io/posts/2014-10-Visualizing-MNIST/).
         - **Association**: [Beer and Diapers: The Impossible Correlation](https://tdwi.org/articles/2016/11/15/beer-and-diapers-impossible-correlation.aspx) Case Study

    3. **Reinforcement Learning**: